On the Landscape of One-hidden-layer Sparse Networks and Beyond: Sparse-dense Linear Networks

-The proof of Theorem \ref{thm:two-layer-linear} can be found in Appendix \ref{app:shallow-linear}.
-Though we mention the absence of spurious strict minima, we provide strong results for the spurious valley by constructing a non-increasing path.
-That is we show {\PP} \citep{venturi2019spurious} under the conditions in Theorem \ref{thm:two-layer-linear}.
+The proof of Theorem \ref{thm:two-layer-linear} leaves in \ref{app:shallow-linear}.
+We prove the results by constructing a non-increasing path to approach the infimum of the loss function (i.e., the zero loss).
+That is, we show {\PP} below under the conditions in Theorem \ref{thm:two-layer-linear}.
+Here we use the fact that {\PP} implies the absence of spurious valleys \cite[Lemma 2]{venturi2019spurious}.

 \begin{defn}[\PP] We say the landscape of an objective $f(\bm{\theta})$ satisfies {\PP} if there exists a non-increasing continuous path from any initialization to approach the infimum.
 Formally, given any initial parameter $\bm{\theta}_0 \in \mathrm{dom}(f)$, there exists a continuous path $ \bm{\theta} \colon t \in [0, 1) \to \bm{\theta}(t) \in \mathrm{dom}(f)$ such that: (a) $\bm{\theta}(0) = \bm{\theta}_0$; (b) $\lim_{t \to 1}f(\bm{\theta}(t)) = \inf_{\bm{\theta}} f(\bm{\theta})$; (c) the function $f(\bm{\theta}(t)) $ in $t \in [0, 1)$ is non-increasing. \end{defn}